tronprotocol/sun-network/documentation/docs/guide/README.md

 ## I. Overview

-### 1. Sun-network Project
+### 1. SUN Network Project

 SUN Network Plan is an expansion plan for TRON main network ecosystem, including smart contract application oriented side-chain(DAppChain), cross-chain communication and other expansion projects.
 DAppChain is a side-chain project of TRON, which focuses on providing unlimited capacity expansion for the whole network.
 DAppChain is also designed to provide a low cost system for user and help DApp to operate safely and efficiently on TRON.

 ### 2. DAppChain Features

-DAppChain is the first product of Sun-network Project.
+DAppChain is the first product of SUN Network Project.
 The chain is compatible with TRON main-chain, and fully support smart contract with low consumption, high security and high efficiency.

 #### 2.1 Compatible with TRON main-chain